 - How Do I Choose an ETF to Buy?

 - Don’t Forget to Protect It From Tax – If You Can

 - How Do I Track the Progress of My ETF?

 You can track commodities, markets like the FTSE 100, or even the performance of entire countries or market types.
 For example, you might want to track leading countries or take a little more risk – for more reward potential – by tracking ‘emerging’ market countries.

 The passive investment nature of ETFs make them really cheap to invest in.
 A computer tracks the market – there’s no fund manager actively moving money around.

 The big difference between ETFs and index-tracker funds

 ETFs are companies in their own right.
 That means they’re traded like individual shares – so you need to go through either a stockbroker or online stockbroking platform to invest in them.
-(We’ll explain how to do that below!).
+Don’t worry, we’ll explain how to do that below!

 They don’t make any products like other companies you can buy shares in, like BT or Tesco.
 Instead, they make money investing in other shares.

 Instead of investing in individual companies, an ETF buys shares across the selected market.
 This spreads the risk, as gains and losses average out.
 For example, a precious metal ETF would buy shares from gold, silver, and other mining companies.